 Smart warehouses help businesses better visibility of assets, improved customer experience, and improve employee morale.

 However, one must understand the pain points.
 Why?
 Well, here is an interesting statistic.
-According to a report by McKinsey & Company in 2019, about £300 billion is spent each year worldwide on overall warehousing costs.
+According to a report by McKinsey & Company, about £300 billion is spent each year worldwide on overall warehousing costs.
 Now, that’s huge!
 And that amount doesn’t include the extra costs of correcting errors and mistakes.
 (Source)

 As warehouse managers, you may still be facing several challenges with traditional warehouse operations.
 Let’s look at some common problems encountered in warehouse management.
 The insights will help to understand the scope of innovation in the landscape.